r3wald/espurna-wiki/Sensors.md

 This page describes various sensors supported by ESPurna.

-To enable particular sensor in firmware, you should build the firmware with appropriate build flags set to `1`.
+To enable particular sensor in firmware, you should build the firmware with appropriate build flags (`-D`) set to `1`.
 Below table is listing all supported build flags.
 Some sensors have additional options, so please check additional information below.

 In most of the cases, just setting a build flag to `1` will do the trick - most sensors have default options for auto-detecting sensor parameters or using most widely used values.
 Still, you have full control, so feel free to customize.